Crêpes Suzette

 About this recipe

-Crêpes Suzette is the most theatrical dessert in the French repertoire.
-Thin crêpes folded into quarters, bathed in a buttery orange suzette sauce, then set alight with Grand Marnier at the table.
-The flames die down, the sauce caramelises slightly, and what arrives in front of you is one of the great classics of French cooking.
-It looks like a performance.
-It tastes even better than it looks.
+If there is one dessert that makes people gasp when it arrives at the table, it’s Crêpes Suzette.
+They are thin crêpes or pancakes, folded into quarters and bathed in a delicious buttery orange sauce.
+To add to the drama, it’s then flambéed with Grand Marnier right in front of you.
+When the flames die down, the sauce caramelises slightly, and what you get is one of the great classics of French cooking.
+It looks like a performance really, and it tastes even better than it looks.

 The Escoffier version vs the flambéed showstopper

-The “proper” traditional Crêpes Suzette created by Auguste Escoffier in 1903 were not flambéed at all.
-The original recipe used a mandarin butter, butter, sugar, mandarin zest and juice, and Curaçao orange liqueur.
-No flames.
-The crêpes were simply folded, coated in this butter, and warmed through.
-Elegant, quiet, and apparently not dramatic enough for the restaurants that came after.
+Did you know that the “proper” traditional Crêpes Suzette created by Auguste Escoffier in 1903 were not flambéed at all?
+The original recipe used a mandarin butter with Curaçao orange liqueur.
+So there were no flames and no theatrics.
+The crêpes suzette were simply folded, coated in the butter, and warmed through.

-The crepe suzette flambe came later, almost certainly added by Parisian restaurant chefs who understood that a dish set on fire at the table sells itself.
+The flambéed version came later, almost certainly invented by Parisian restaurant chefs who understood that a dish set on fire at the table sells itself.
+And honestly, can you blame them?
 By the mid-20th century, tableside flambéing had become the expected finale at any restaurant worth its Michelin star.

-These days, most people expect oranges and Grand Marnier rather than mandarins and Curaçao, mainly because good mandarins are nearly impossible to find outside France, and a crepe Grand Marnier is what everyone recognises.
-So that’s what this recipe uses.
+These days most people expect oranges and Grand Marnier rather than mandarins and Curaçao, mainly because good mandarins are nearly impossible to find outside France.
+So that’s what this recipe uses, and it works beautifully.

 The legend of Suzette

-The origin story is disputed, naturally.
-The most popular version involves a young waiter called Henri Charpentier who accidentally set fire to a pan of crêpes whilst serving the Prince of Wales (future King Edward VII) at the Café de Paris in Monte Carlo in 1895.
+The origin story is disputed, naturally like everything in France.
+The most popular version involves a young waiter called Henri Charpentier who accidentally set fire to a pan of pancakes whilst serving the Prince of Wales at the Café de Paris in Monte Carlo in 1895.
 The prince loved them and asked what they were called.
 Charpentier supposedly replied “Crêpes Princesse” but the prince insisted on naming them after a woman called Suzette who was dining with him.

-Lovely story.
-Probably nonsense.
-Charpentier was only 14 at the time, so unlikely to be serving royalty.
-The Larousse Gastronomique considers this a false claim Charpentier made years later whilst working as the Rockefeller family’s cook in America.
+Lovely story. but most probably nonsense.
+Charpentier was only 14 at the time, so he’s pretty unlikely to have been serving royalty.
+The Larousse Gastronomique considers it a false claim he made years later whilst working as the Rockefeller family’s cook in America.

-Another version credits Escoffier himself, working at the Savoy Hotel in London in the 1890s, who created the dish for a customer.
-A third story involves actress Suzanne Reichenberg (stage name: Suzette) and a restaurant owner flambéing crêpes on stage to keep them warm for the actors.
+Another version credits Escoffier himself, working at the Savoy Hotel in London in the 1890s.
+A third involves actress Suzanne Reichenberg, stage name Suzette, and a restaurant owner flambéing crêpes on stage to keep them warm for the actors.
+Nobody really knows the truth.
+But Escoffier included Crêpes Suzette in his 1903 Guide Culinaire, and that’s when it became part of the French culinary canon.
+I love that about French food history, there’s always a good story, even if it’s not quite ever the full truth.

 The crepe suzette sauce

-The suzette sauce is the heart of this dish.
-Butter, sugar, orange zest and juice, and Grand Marnier, melted and reduced together until glossy and slightly syrupy.
-It sounds technical but it’s one of the more forgiving sauces in French cooking.
-Even if it splits slightly, a moment off the heat and a quick swirl brings it back together.
+The crepe suzette sauce is really the heart of this dish.
+It’s French butter, sugar, orange zest and juice, and Grand Marnier, all melted and reduced together until glossy and slightly syrupy.
+It sounds technical but it’s actually one of the more forgiving French sauces in cooking.
+Even if it splits slightly, a moment off the heat and a quick swirl brings it right back together.
+So don’t worry too much about it.

-When you add the crêpes to the suzette sauce, fold them into quarters first.
-They absorb the sauce as they warm through, and by the time they reach the table they’re glossy, fragrant, and completely transformed from the plain crêpes you started with.
+When you add the crêpes to the sauce, fold them into quarters first.
+They absorb all that gorgeous sauce as they warm through, and by the time they reach the table they’re glossy, fragrant, and completely transformed from the plain crêpes you started with.

 The right equipment makes a difference

-Good crêpes start with a good pan.
-I use the Le Creuset crêpe pan, which has a perfectly flat, low-sided surface that makes swirling the batter and flipping the crêpes straightforward.
+Good crêpes suzette really do start with a good pan.
+I recommend using the Le Creuset crêpe pan, which has a perfectly flat, low-sided surface that makes swirling the batter and flipping the crêpes so much easier.
 The heat distribution is even, which means no hot spots and no patches of uncooked batter.
+And for the batter, a good mixing jug with a proper pour spout helps you add the exact same amount to the pan each time.
+Getting consistent crêpes is mostly about consistent pouring, and the right jug really does make a difference.

 Why Crêpes Suzette are worth making at home